SIP Trunking • Last Updated 8/5/2024

 Session Initiation Protocol (SIP) is a call and response protocol used to initiate, maintain and terminate multimedia sessions within VoIP applications.
 Simply put, these internet-hosted multimedia sessions can integrate voice, video and messaging into a call.
 SIP response codes are three-digit numerical messages that contain information sent by the User Agent Server (UAS) to the User Agent Client (UAC).
 SIP response codes provide information about the status of the call.

 There are six SIP response code class types—the first digit of each code indicates the class of the code.
 Codes beginning with the number 1 are known as “provisional” codes, and codes beginning with numbers 2-6 are known as “final” codes.
-Provisional codes are sent up until a call is connected; final codes confirm whether or not the connection was successful.
+Provisional SIP codes are sent up until a call is connected; final codes confirm whether or not the connection was successful.

 • 1xx is ‘informational’